DouglasXiao/GraphQL_Demo/README.md

 npm start
 ```

-A GraphiQL instance will be opened at http://localhost:xxxx/ (the actual port number will be printed to the console) to explore the API.
+A GraphiQL instance will be opened at http://localhost:8080/ (or similar; the actual port number will be printed to the console) to explore the API.